Natsuawa-Keiko/csgo-configs/README.md

 Initial commit is directly copied from my another GitHub account due to privacy concern.
 If you accidentally find that account, please do not tell anyone else.
 Much appreciated.

+In order not to pollute the namespace:

+- Every modules under `configs/crosshairs/` will be named with prefix `crosshair_`;
+- Every modules under `configs/environments/` will be named with prefix `crosshair_`.

+CS:GO does not support loading configs in subdirectories.
+Please **FLATTEN** all files in `configs/`!

 ## Before We Start

 ### What are the path components?